protonemedia/laravel-eloquent-scope-as-select/README.md

 });
 ```

-You can add multiple selects as well, for example to combine both scenarios:
+You can add multiple selects as well, for example, to combine both scenarios:

 ```php
 Post::query()